aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-➢ If the party has more than ten members add +1 to the monster’s roll.
+- If the party has more than ten members add +1 to the monster’s roll.

-➢ If more than half the party is mounted add +1 to the monster’s roll.
+- If more than half the party is mounted add +1 to the monster’s roll.

-➢ If the monster has guards posted add +1 to the roll.
+- If the monster has guards posted add +1 to the roll.

-➢ If the monster has taken pains to hide their lair subtract –1 from the party’s result.
+- If the monster has taken pains to hide their lair subtract –1 from the party’s result.

-➢ If the adventurers are aware that there is an encounter nearby (they are following tracks, have been alerted by other nearby monsters, seen the spoor the residents create, etc.) add +1 to the party’s roll.
+- If the adventurers are aware that there is an encounter nearby (they are following tracks, have been alerted by other nearby monsters, seen the spoor the residents create, etc.) add +1 to the party’s roll.

-➢ If the lair is exceptionally large, such as an entire village of goblins, or a lair of giants, add +1 to the party’s roll.
+- If the lair is exceptionally large, such as an entire village of goblins, or a lair of giants, add +1 to the party’s roll.

-➢ If the “party” consists of one or two advance scouts used to moving through the wilderness stealthily, the monsters suffer a –1 penalty.
+- If the “party” consists of one or tw- advance scouts used to moving through the wilderness stealthily, the monsters suffer a –1 penalty.

-➢ Do not add Dexterity modifiers to either roll.
+- do not add Dexterity modifiers to either roll.

-➢ If the lair’s inhabitants are sensitive to light and the encounter occurs during the day apply a –1 penalty to the inhabitants’ roll.
+- If the lair’s inhabitants are sensitive to light and the encounter occurs during the day apply a –1 penalty to the inhabitants’ roll.
 If the encounter occurs at night and the inhabitants can see in the dark subtract –1 from the party’s roll.

 As with normal surprise rolls a given side is surprised on a result of 1-2.
 Use the encounter distance by terrain table to determine when a lair is first “seen” (and surprise can first occur).
-Note that lairs are often much larger – and much more obvious – than a group of monsters, so are often apparent at two or three times the given distances.
+Note that lairs are often much larger – and much more obvious – than a group of monsters, s- are often apparent at tw- or three times the given distances.